emre/steem-username-autocomplete-api/README.md

 don't have any autocomplete.

 For [steem.rocks](http://steem.rocks) I have needed this in the landing page where users types their account names.
+This will be used in the frontend soon.

 This app uses Flask to serve the API, redis to store usernames and auto-completion functionality.